ModernMajorUnicorn/dnd/creation_rules.md

 * Starting Gear: As per the class
 * Level: 3
 * Optional Rules and Customization: Allowed, in General
+* No random HD (Max on Level 1, Fixed Value on other Levels)

 # Starting Location